 Development Roadmap

-This document lays out the high-level development roadmap for the next-generation Superbase replacement product line, which includes: SIMPOL Professional, SIMPOL Personal, SIMPOL Server, the SIMPOL programming language, SIMPOL Mobile, and other planned products.
-The objective in publishing this roadmap is to help clarify to the prospective SIMPOL user, who may well be an existing Superbase user, what is planned for future releases of SIMPOL and how they can continue to move forward from their existing Superbase-based system into a new and exciting product line that will help them develop and enhance their own solutions and future projects in a reasonably familiar yet more sophisticated and future-oriented way.
-It is also intended to encourage a healthy discussion of features that the community would like to see in a Superbase replacement product line as well as to discuss in which order these features should be added.
+This page lays out the high-level development roadmap for the Superbase Next Generation (NG) product line, which includes: Superbase NG, Superbase NG Personal, Superbase NG Server, using the SIMPOL programming language.
+The objective in publishing this roadmap is to help clarify to existing and prospective Superbase users, what is planned for future releases of Superbase and the SIMPOL programming language, and how they can continue to move forward with their development plans, either from their existing pre-SIMPOL Superbase-based system or an existing SIMPOL-based one.
+Superbase NG is a new and exciting product line that will help you develop and enhance your solutions and future projects in a reasonably familiar yet more sophisticated and future-oriented way.
+This page is also intended to encourage a healthy discussion of features that the community would like to see in the new Superbase NG product line as well as to discuss in which order these features should be added.

 Where Do We Stand Today?

-SIMPOL Professional v1.5 has been released and is a fully realized and highly powerful language that has been in production use for over 8 years.
-It is undergoing continual development and we make regular releases of the product to customers that have the annual software maintenance agreement.
+Superbase NG 2.10 is current and is a fully realized and highly powerful language that has been in production use since 2002.
+The development platform is undergoing continual refinement and we make regular releases of the product to customers that own the existing product.
+We will be adding software updating – maintenance with access to modified or new system programs or libraries

 What is in the Current Release?

-Logically many might assume that a next generation Superbase replacement product would have every capability that was found in Superbase Classic.
-That is unrealistic, however, since SIMPOL Professional is a complete rewrite of the product with goals such as easy cross-platform (including handheld) development, whereas Superbase Classic was the culmination of over 15 years of development to meet the then-current needs of its customers and with a strong requirement for backwards compatibility.
-As such, SIMPOL Professional includes features that are needed for modern applications but does not have every feature that Superbase Classic had.
-The following is a list of some of the highlights of the SIMPOL Professional release.
+Logically many might assume that Superbase NG would have every capability that was found in Superbase Classic. which is not directly possible Superbase NG is a complete rewrite of the Superbase product with goals such as easy cross-platform (including handheld) development, whereas Superbase Classic was the culmination of over 20 years of development to meet the then-current needs of its customers and with always a strong requirement for backwards compatibility.
+As such, Superbase NG includes features that are needed for modern applications but does not have every feature that Superbase Classic had.
+The following is a list of some of the highlights of the current Superbase NG release.

 Development Environment